itshubert/coreng2cli/src/coreng2cli/Readme.txt

 ﻿ASP.NET Core - Angular 2 using Angular CLI

+- Ensure you have the latest (2.x.x) version of Typescript VS Extension

-- Disable typescript compilation within VS2015
+- Disable typescript compilation within VS2015 (we only want its intellisense), we let Angular CLI handle that
 	- Add the following to the first PropertyGroup
 		<TypeScriptCompileBlocked>true</TypeScriptCompileBlocked>